chanzuckerberg/czid-bench/README.md

 If the output data changes, we expect the output file name to change as well.
 It's always a good idea to increment LOGICAL_VERSION (whole numbers only) after making changes to the code.

-If your code or paramter changes are uncommitted, the program will refuse to run.
+If your code or parameter changes are uncommitted, the program will refuse to run.
 You can force it to run with the `--irreproducible` flag, but irreproducible outputs cannot be used for automated testing of the IDSeq Portal.

 # interpreting the output
 Each output file name reflects the params of its generation, like so: